RaminKav/LostInTime/notes.md

   TODO: Maybe there is a way to tick all timers in one system rather than each handle their own timers?
   BUG: 0 att does no dmg, default to 1 or 5
   BUG: crafted items have no stats, integrate proto raw stats
+  TODO: upgrade collider animation proto to use more detail: each frame can take a [shape, size, rotation, position]
+  BUG: flip sprite of weapons when turning

 ## Mob Ideas